 Why your program?
 As a lifelong University of Michigan enthusiast, the Ross School of Business was my first choice when it came time to apply to MBA programs.
 I was particularly interested in the dual-degree programs available.
 After completing my first year as a full-time MBA student, I applied for the MBA/MA-educational studies program and was admitted.

 The best part of SOE so far: I took my first education class and noticed right away major differences between the schools.
 The 500-person cohorts and practically-focused courses at Ross contrasted greatly with the small, personal cohorts and theoretically-focused courses in education.
 I had to “learn a new language” in my education courses, which was challenging, but also intellectually stimulating.
 The courses provoked me to think at a level that I’m not accustomed to thinking at.
 While most of my social network is at Ross, I value the conversations I had with my School of Education peers.

-When he is not thinking about developing his own business or helping others develop theirs, Hazekamp can be found at the gym, watching college basketball, kayaking, or hopping on a plane to explore someplace new.
-In the past year alone, he has traveled to Guatemala, Japan, and Singapore, either on Ross-affiliated trips or on his own.
-He says that these are only the beginnings of his world travel adventures.
-It seems that at work and at play, this is one risk-taker who never misses an opportunity to try something new!
+Teach me something!
+I liked to spend my relaxing time at the gym, watching college basketball, kayaking, or hopping on a plane to explore someplace new.
+During my MA programs, I traveled to Guatemala, Japan, and Singapore, either on Ross-affiliated trips or on my own.
+These were only the beginnings of my world travel adventures.
+I am a risk-taker who never misses an opportunity to try something new!